 bit more comfortable in the environment.

-The last battle that I want to talk about
+The last subject that I want to discuss

-before we end this kind of overall arching,
+before we end this kind of overall view,

-these are kinda random stuff that you could do inside
+are kind of random things that you can do inside

-is I wanted to talk really quickly about our
+I want to talk really quickly about our

 window>actions panel.